signalfx/splunk-otel-js/docs/http-instrumentation.md

 ```
 # Convert HTTP request parameters to span attributes

 To capture query parameters as span attributes, you must specify a list of query parameters.
 Query parameters are case sensitive and are converted to span attributes in the form of `http.request.param.key`.
-To avoid name spacing issues in the resulting span attributes, `.` characters in the resulting span to `_`.
+To avoid name spacing issues in the resulting span attributes, `.` characters in the resulting span are converted to `_`.

 ```js
 const { startTracing } = require('@splunk/otel');